brson/brson.github.com/rust-stuff.md

   Bogus].
 The success of This Week in Rust has been influential on other open source projects.

+* Started the TWIR [Quote of the Week] tradition, with its epic forum thread.

 * Created the [Friend of the Tree] tradition (after Mozilla's own) for acknowleding community contributions.
 It has since died.